tuiwidgets/tuiwidgets/doc/ZWidget.rst

    * If this widget has focus and the keyboard focus is not grabbed, or the widget is the grabbing widget
    * The cursor is inside the clipping region of the widget and all its parent widgets.

+   This function can only be used while handling the :cpp:func:`void paintEvent(Tui::ZPaintEvent *event)` because the cursor position is reset at the start of each rendering cycle.

 .. cpp:function:: CursorStyle cursorStyle() const
 .. cpp:function:: void setCursorStyle(CursorStyle style)